cclib/Cclib.jl/docs/src/atombase.md

     |/                       N/
     *------------------------*
 ```
-We can now perform calculate several properties of the system:
+We can now perform calculate various properties of the system:
 ```Julia
 julia> ϵ = 1.0 * 1u"eV"
 julia> σ = 0.25 * 1u"Å"